Iniciaste sesión como:

 Interdependence is a central concept in Buddhism.
 It affirms that all things (beings, phenomena, principles) exist because of their relationship to other things.
 Everything we experience arises as a function of a complex web of causes and conditions.
 Nothing and no one exists independently of everything else, including our 'self'.
 This teaching underlines the interrelated and dynamic nature of reality.

 Nirvana is the goal of Buddhist life.
-Literally, it is 'cessation'; in other words, the extinguishing of cravings (bonno) and the extinction of ignorance (avidya) leading to the birth of an awakened being filled with wisdom and compassion and free from karmic bondage.
+Literally, it is 'cessation'; in other words, the extinguishing of cravings (bonnō) and the extinction of ignorance (avidya, mumyō) leading to the birth of an awakened being filled with wisdom and compassion.

-Samsara means "the stream of time from birth to death and from death to birth", referring to the unenlightened state.
-All unenlightened beings repeat the empty and meaningless cycle in countless lives, driven only by the agitations of cravings (bonno).
-We like to explain samsara as if we stumble over the same stone over and over again or as if we repeat the same mistakes without the possibility of a solution.
+Samsara means "the stream of time from birth to death and from death to birth", referring to the unenlightened reality of our lives.
+All unenlightened beings repeat the empty and meaningless cycle in countless lives, driven only by the agitations of cravings (bonnō).
+Samsara is tripping over the same stone over and over again, that is, hopelessly repeating the same mistakes.

-Probably the most ancient way of accepting the Buddhist path is to take refuge in the three jewels or treasures.
-Taking refuge in the Buddha, Dharma and Sangha on a daily basis allows us to express our confidence in Awakening, in the teachings that lead to that awakening and in the community of practitioners that surrounds us in that noble task.
+The way in which we enter and accept the Buddhist path is by taking refuge in the Three Jewels or Treasures.
+Taking refuge in the Buddha, Dharma and Sangha on a daily basis allows us to express our confidence in Awakening, in the teachings that lead to that awakening and in the community of practitioners that actualised the path in the past and who also currently accompany us in that noble task.

 The word Buddha, the Awakened One, not only alludes to Shakyamuni, the historical Buddha, but also describes all the countless Buddhas who have appeared in this and other worlds throughout a time that has no beginning.
-Furthermore, Buddha is the awakening itself, the truth that liberates beings; Jōdo Shinshū practitioners identify that awakening with the light and life that have no limits in order to connect more easily with that reality.
+Furthermore, Buddha is awakening itself, the truth that liberates beings; Jōdo Shinshū practitioners identify that awakening with the light and life that have no limits in order to connect more easily with that reality.
+This light (wisdom) and life (compassion) without limits is what we call Amida Buddha, which expresses the essence of Shakyamuni Buddha’s enlightenment.

-The Buddha's teachings and the reality they suggest to us are both called dharma.
-There are as many dharmas as there are people.
-The tradition itself speaks of the 84000 dharma doors, referring to the great diversity of methods devised by the Buddha to help beings to awaken.
+The Buddha's teachings and the reality they show us are both called Dharma.
+There are as many Dharmas as there are people.
+The tradition itself speaks of the 84000 Dharma doors, referring to the great diversity of methods devised by the Buddha to help beings to awaken.
+In Jōdo Shinshū, our central Dharma is the teaching of the Original Vow of Amida Buddha, which is encapsulated in Namu Amida Butsu, the Name that expresses the essence of the Vow, the profound interrelationship between beings and Buddha, between ignorance and awakening.

 Sangha is a Sanskrit word meaning "community" or "gathering".
-More formally, it refers to the lineage of the great masters of Buddhism; informally, the sangha consists of monks and lay people (whether early disciples of the historical Buddha or present-day Buddhist practitioners).
-The sangha is united in the practice of the teachings and in mutual support aimed at fostering such learning.
+More formally, it refers to the lineage of the great masters of Buddhism; informally, the Sangha consists of monks and lay people (whether early disciples of the historical Buddha or present-day Buddhist practitioners).
+The Sangha is united in the practice of the teachings and in mutual support aimed at fostering such learning.
+In Jōdo Shinshū the Sangha is our Founding Master, Shinran Shōnin and the seven root teachers selected in his writings and who trace the transmission of the Pure Land teaching through India, China and Japan.

 The Buddha refused to give an answer to some questions because they could become a distraction from our main goal, which is liberation from suffering.
-Many Buddhists interpret the doctrine of the not-self (anatta or anatman) as the absence of a fixed, inherent essence that is not subject to change.
+Many Buddhists interpret the doctrine of no-self (anatta or anatman) as the absence of a fixed, inherent essence that is not subject to change.
 Attachment to this "I" is a source of great suffering, a reality that we can observe in ourselves and in the world around us.
-For the Buddha, the not-self was a strategy or method to become aware of our attachments and make it easier to 'let go'.
+For the Buddha, no-self was a strategy or method to become aware of our attachments and make it easier to let go of them.
+It is also a way of talking about interdependence and impermanence; since everything, including ourselves, happens through multiple causes and conditions and is in constant flux, there can be no stable essence or identity to anything or anyone.

-In the Buddha's Teachings, different gods and great spirits of ancient India are mentioned, either as interlocutors or as listeners to his discourses.
-According to Buddhist cosmology, there are different planes or realms of existence in which gods, spirits and other beings dwell.
-There is no obligation to believe in the literalness of their existence in order to practice Buddhism.
-They can be real, metaphors, mental states, etc...it doesn't really matter.
-In the eyes of Buddha we are all beings bound to the dissatisfactions and limitations of samsara.
+In the Buddha's Teachings, the different gods and great spirits of ancient India are mentioned, either as interlocutors or as listeners to his discourses.
+According to traditional Buddhist cosmology, there are different planes or realms of existence in which gods, spirits and other beings dwell.
+There is no need to believe in their existence in order to practice Buddhism.
+As is often the case in Buddhism, the literality of a story is not the central point, and therefore belief is not a core value.
+WHat really matters is the message that the story conveys.
+These figures might be thought of as real or allegorical,it doesn't really matter.
+In the eyes of Buddha we are all beings bound to the dissatisfactions and limitations of samsara, even the gods or spirits of other realms.

-A bodhisattva is literally a being who aspires to awakening.
-This name is given to different beings who practice Buddhism with deep dedication, conviction, compassion and wisdom.
-Through these qualities, they seek to help beings trapped in samsara to realize nirvana.
+A bodhisattva is, literally, a ‘being of awakening’, but often is given to someone who aspires for awakening, who is on the path.
+This title is sometimes given to a person who practices Buddhism with deep dedication, conviction, compassion and wisdom.
+Through these qualities, they seek to help beings trapped in samsara and lead them to realize nirvana.

-Emptiness is a fundamental concept in Buddhism of the Mahayana school, especially rooted in the Madhyamaka philosophy and the doctrine of Prajnaparamita.
-This concept may be complex, but it is central to understanding the ultimate nature of reality according to Buddhism.
+Emptiness is a fundamental principle in Mahayana Buddhism, and it is particularly elaborated in and the doctrine of Prajnaparamita sutras and the Madhyamaka philosophy.
+This principle may be complex, but it is central to understanding the ultimate nature of reality.
 Emptiness refers to the lack of inherent or substantial existence in phenomena and in the self.
 That is, things do not have an independent and permanent nature of their own.
-Instead, their existence depends on causes and conditions, as well as interaction with other things.
+Instead, their existence depends on multiple causes and conditions, as well as interaction with other phenomena.
 Understanding emptiness is crucial to overcoming suffering; by realizing that things have no inherent existence, people can free themselves from clinging and attachment to things as if they were permanent or absolute.
 This leads to greater mental freedom and a reduction of suffering caused by ignorance and attachment.
+Emptiness is the natural consequence of interdependence.
+All things are interdependent because they are empty, and they are empty because they are interdependent.

-The term tathagatagarbha comes from Mahayana Buddhism and is commonly translated as "womb of the Tathagata" or "embryo of the Buddha".
-In the Buddhist context, Tathagata is one of the names given to the Buddha, referring specifically to someone who has attained enlightenment.
-The concept of tathagatagarbha suggests that all beings have within them the capacity to attain enlightenment.
-Although they may be covered by veils of ignorance or afflictions, this "Buddha matrix" is always present and can be developed to full spiritual realization.
-This concept is important in Mahayana Buddhism because it emphasizes the intrinsically pure and potentially enlightened nature of all beings, in contrast to the idea that enlightenment is a state reserved for only a few special beings.
+The term tathagatagarbha is also central to Mahayana Buddhism and is commonly translated as "womb of the Tathagata" or "embryo of the Buddha".
+Tathagata is another way of referring to a Buddha, an awakened being, and it means a person who has gone into the reality of things as they are.
+The concept of tathagatagarbha suggests that all beings have the capacity to attain enlightenment.
+Although they may be covered by veils of ignorance or afflictions, this "Buddha matrix" always embraces them and can lead them to full awakening.
+This concept is important in Mahayana Buddhism because it emphasizes that all beings are not entirely separate from awakening and therefore have the potential to become Buddhas.
+In this way enlightenment is not a something reserved for only a few special beings.

 Usamos cookies para analizar el tráfico del sitio web y optimizar tu experiencia en el sitio.
 Al aceptar nuestro uso de cookies, tus datos se agruparán con los datos de todos los demás usuarios.